 pH-value

-= (value is overwritten internally in the program)
+= (value is overwritten internally in the program) The file InterfacePotential_vs_pH1D.dat gives us the

 information about the electrostatic potential at the oxide/electrolyte interface

+for different pH values.
 We performed these calculations three times where we varied the adsorption

 and dissociation constants.